telerik/winforms-docs/pivotgrid/dialogs/custom-dialogs.md

 The functions list displayed in the dialog can be modified.
 It can also be extended with custom aggregate functions.
 The example below adds the sample *SqrtSumAggregateFunction* to the list with the default functions.

->note The [Custom Aggregation]({%slug winforms/pivotgrid/custom-aggregation%}) article discusses in details the API for creating custom functions as well as it includes the source code of the custom function used below.
+>tip The [Custom Aggregation]({%slug winforms/pivotgrid/custom-aggregation%}) article discusses in details the API for creating custom functions as well as it includes the source code of the custom function used below.

 {{source=..\SamplesCS\PivotGrid\PivotGridDialogs.cs region=MyAggregateOptionsDialog}}
 {{source=..\SamplesVB\PivotGrid\PivotGridDialogs.vb region=MyAggregateOptionsDialog}}